isaacbernat/presentations/rhythm/final.md

 ### Rhythm can be represented!

 ???
 - What's a note?
+A *pitched sound in time*.
 A unit of sound in a specific frequency (or range of).
 Since we are interested in rhythms here, let's the part relatd to pitch for now.
 - We have notes and rests (contrasting elements) of different relative durations.
 That's all we need for rhythm right?

+# Ok, how can we express note duration on paper?

 ---